heiner/dylaniki/Rollin’_and_Tumblin’.md

 <img alt="" src="../graphics/roll-tumble.jpg" width="150" height="150">

 Words by Bob Dylan (most of them) (probably).
-Music copied fairly exactly from McKinley Morganfield’s (aka Muddy Waters) version of the eponymous song, which was first recorded and possibly written by Hambone Willie Newbern around 1929.
+Music copied fairly exactly from McKinley Morganfield's (aka Muddy Waters) version of the eponymous song, which was first recorded and possibly written by Hambone Willie Newbern around 1929.
 Released on [Modern Times](Modern Times) (2006)